Part Time SSD Assistant by Spire Healthcare Ltd

 Duties and responsibilities

-To provide the multidisciplinary perioperative team with an exemplary sterile supplies service within the operating theatre suite by assisting in the reprocessing and distribution of medical and surgical reusable devices for use in patient care.
+To provide the multidisciplinary perioperative team with an exemplary sterile supplies service by assisting in the processing and distribution of medical and surgical reusable devices for use in patient care.

 This role involves manual handling, exposure to blood and bodily fluids, and working with chemicals and machinery.
 There is no involvement with patients.
 This is a physical role involving some heavy lifting of equipment.